-There are a number of things to look for when buying headphones or earphones for your business.
-Sound quality is essential - you don't want to mishear anything on an important call.
-If the headphones have built-in microphones, as many on this list do, then the recording quality needs to be top notch as well, so you're heard loud and clear.
+There are a number of things to look for when buying headphones or earphones for your business, including sound quality, noise cancelling functionality and overall comfort.
+If the headphones have built-in microphones, as many on this list do, then the recording quality needs to be top notch as well.

 1. Oppo PM-3